DISEASE/DISORDER:

 Definition

-- While commonly labeled as de Quervain tenosynovitis, a tendinopathy is more appropriate as histopathological evidence demonstrates this condition is not characterized by inflammation, but rather by thickening of the tendon sheath itself.2
+- While commonly labeled as de Quervain tenosynovitis, the condition is more consistent with tendinopathy, as histopathological evidence demonstrates this condition is not characterized by inflammation but rather by thickening of the tendon sheath itself.3

-- Common names include: de Quervain disease, de Quervain syndrome, de Quervain tenosynovitis, de Quervain tendinopathy, stenosing tenosynovitis of the first dorsal compartment of the wrist, gamer’s thumb, and mother’s thumb.
-21,22
+- Other common names include: de Quervain disease, de Quervain syndrome, de Quervain tendinopathy, stenosing tenosynovitis or tenovaginitis of the first dorsal compartment of the wrist, gamer’s thumb, and mother’s thumb.4,5

 Etiology

-The exact etiology of de Quervain tenosynovitis is unknown.
-De Quervain tenosynovitis symptoms result from non-inflammatory fibrous thickening of the first extensor compartment tendon sheath, which surrounds the APL and EPB, at the level of the radial styloid process.
+While the exact etiology of de Quervain tenosynovitis is unknown, its symptoms are attributed to non-inflammatory fibrous thickening of the first extensor compartment tendon sheath, which surrounds the APL and EPB, at the level of the radial styloid process.
 Rather than secondary to an acute inflammatory process, the thickening is a result of fibrous tissue deposits and increased vascularity along the extensor retinaculum.
-This thickening results in repetitive tension on the tendons causing swelling which restricts gliding of the tendons through the sheath.3 Symptoms are triggered by repetitive thumb movement, along with ulnar and radial wrist deviation.
+Overall, the thickening results in repetitive tension on the tendons causing swelling which restricts gliding of the tendons through the sheath.6 Symptoms are triggered by repetitive thumb movement, along with ulnar and radial wrist deviation.

 Epidemiology including risk factors and primary prevention

-*** Tends to develop 4-6 weeks after delivery, common mechanisms include lifting a baby or young child into the air by placing the phalanges under their axillae with the thumbs abducted
+***Tends to develop four to six weeks after delivery.
+Common mechanisms include lifting a baby or young child into the air by placing the phalanges under their axillae with the thumbs abducted

 Patho-anatomy/physiology

-The APL and EPB tendons pass through the first extensor compartment sheath.
+The APL and EPB tendons pass through the first extensor compartment sheath, also known as the first dorsal wrist compartment.
 They are tightly secured by the extensor retinaculum on the dorsal aspect of the radial styloid process.
-The APL, which is the larger of the two tendons, abducts the thumb at the carpometacarpal joint.
+The APL, the larger of the two tendons, abducts the thumb at the carpometacarpal joint.
 The smaller EPB extends the thumb at the carpometacarpal and metacarpophalangeal joints.
-The posterior interosseous branch of the radial nerve innervates both muscles.
-Repetitive thumb and wrist motion leads to continued strain and friction where the two tendons form a sharp angle over the radial styloid, leading to tendon thickening within their extensor sheath.
-Overtime this leads to thickening of the retinaculum as well.
-Both of these factors restrict normal gliding within the sheath.
+Both muscles are innervated by the posterior interosseous branch of the radial nerve.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Subacute: Crepitus may occur over time, and the pain becomes more “achy,” while the swelling may or may not improve.
-Range of motion may become limited, along with the patient experiencing difficulty with performing tasks.
+Crepitus may occur over time, and the pain becomes more “achy” while the swelling may or may not improve.
+Range of motion may become limited, corresponding with the patient having trouble performing tasks.

-Chronic/stable: Involvement of the superficial radial nerve can manifest as numbness over the dorsolateral hand and first 3 digits.
+Involvement of the superficial radial nerve can manifest as numbness over the dorsolateral hand and first three digits.
 The pain can become a frustrating daily disability with impaired use of the wrist and hand.

 Specific secondary or associated conditions and complications